HelmholtzAI-Consultants-Munich/Quicksetup-ai/README.md

 * A predefined structure which simplifies the development of the project.
 * A set of tools for experiment tracking, hyper parameter search and rapid experimentation using configuration files.
 More details in [lightning-hydra](https://github.com/ashleve/lightning-hydra-template).
 * Pre-commit hooks and automatic documentation generation.

+> :warning: **Package compatibility**: This template relies on Pytorch Lightning (whose API might change) we use a fixed version of the package to ensure the template doesn't break

 # Installation
 ## Using Cookiecutter